BWET Project STEM: Schoolyard Thermal Evaluation & Mitigation

 Schoolyard Urban Heat Studies

-Funding: NOAA B-WET (Bay-Watershed Education and Training) Chesapeake grant program, with 2 one-year extensions
+Funding: NOAA B-WET (Bay-Watershed Education and Training) Chesapeake grant program, with two 1-year extensions

 Project Duration: July 1st 2016 – July 31st 2021

-Summary: Project STEM is a unique, transdisciplinary program that engages high school teachers and students from both Foundations of Technology classes and Environmental Science or Biology classes.
-The project allows students to investigate their schoolyard and analyze the resulting thermal impact on local streams from the subsequent heating of rainfall as it flows over impervious surface.
+Summary: Project STEM is a unique, transdisciplinary program that engages high school teachers and students from both foundations of technology classes and environmental science or biology classes.
+The project allows students to investigate their schoolyard and analyze the resulting thermal impact on local streams from the subsequent heating of rainfall as it flows over impervious surfaces.
 Students will monitor the temperature of stormwater runoff from different land-use types on school grounds and determine the thermal impact on local streams.
 To aid in this investigation, FoT students will gain hands-on experience building temperature loggers which will be deployed on their school grounds.
 Science students will interpret the temperature differentials between land-use type and rainfall temperature.
 In addition, students will have the opportunity to be part of a global data-sharing initiative.
 Using the GLOBE protocols for temperature measurements, students will upload their data to a global database where people from around the world can access their findings.

 Project BOOST: Brookie Science & Technology